pcmarts/Collab-Room-Telegram-App/docs/architecture/telegram-bot-environment-architecture-prd.md

 ## Executive Summary

-The current Telegram bot architecture faces critical issues with environment isolation, causing test environment actions to interfere with production behavior.
-This PRD analyzes the root causes and proposes a clean architectural solution to properly isolate test and production environments while maintaining a shared database.
+The current Telegram bot architecture faces critical issues with environment isolation and bot instance conflicts.
+This PRD analyzes the root causes and proposes a clean architectural solution to properly isolate test and production bot instances while maintaining flexibility for users to interact with any bot based on their needs.

 ## Current State Analysis